 In one of our large studies at Microsoft, we investigated what great code review feedback looks like.
 We clearly saw that comments revealing larger structural or logical problems are perceived as much more valuable than comments that focus on minor issues.

 This is where code review checklists come into play.
 A great checklist directs your attention to the important and most valuable issues.
-Below you find a checklist that I use also during my code review workshops.
+Below you find the checklist that I use also during my code review workshops.
 It is divided into ten separate sections.
 Each section guides you through several questions.
 So, let’s start:

 - Does this code change do what it is supposed to do?